niklasnson/0x68k.github.io/README.md

 ```

-And then edit the page created in posts directory
+And then edit the page created in posts directory.